 Anywhere it rains, it can flood.
-And landslides can occur in all of the U.S. states and territories.
+Landslides can occur in all of the U.S. states and territories.

 Just because you haven't experienced a flood in the past, doesn't mean you won't in the future.
-Flood risk isn't just based on history; it's also based on a number of factors: rainfall, river-flow and tidal-surge date, topography, flood-control measures and changes due to building and development.
+Flood risk isn't just based on history; it's also based on a number of factors: rainfall, river-flow and tidal-surge data, snow, topography, flood-control measures and changes due to building and development.

 Educate yourself.
 Find out if you live in a flood zone by checking FEMA's local flood hazard maps or contacting your local Emergency Management agency.

 Get insured.
 The National Flood Insurance Program (NFIP) offers flood insurance to homeowners, renters and business owners if their community participates in the NFIP.
 Learn more about coverage from the NFIP by visiting Floodsmart.org.

 Safeguard your possessions.
 Conduct a household inventory to and keep copies of all of your critical documents.
 Knowing what you have and having it documented will make an insurance claim easier to handle should your home be affected by a flood.